 Gautestad 2012, p8.

-However, do these returns embed tactical and Markovian-like behaviour only (for example, following an olfactory gradient on a moment-to-moment basis) or is a jellyfish capable of returning more strategically by initiating a return without such a specific taxis-response within its current perceptual field?
+In short, do these returns in different context for these two jellyfish species embed tactical and Markovian-like behaviour only (for example, simply following an olfactory gradient on a moment-to-moment basis) or is a jellyfish capable of returning more strategically by initiating a return without such a specific taxis-response within its current perceptual field?

 What is extremely interesting in Hays et al. (2012) is that the jellyfish apparently shows a capacity both to long distance prospecting and long distance returns.
 According to MRW the returns should emerge from a capacity for spatial mapping of previously encountered foraging patches, without necessarily following an olfactory gradient towards this target!
 Hence, the test to differentiate between these classes of spatially explicit behaviour is to study if the animal is capable of targeted returns in absence of – or even disobeying (!) – a simple “following the gradient” (taxis) kind of return.

 Hays et al. (2012) documented “occasional sallies” (prospecting) in the foraging behaviour of jellyfish.
 This behaviour obviously implies moving away from the current foraging patch and thus “down” the hypothetical olfactory gradient.
-Returning may then swimming “up” the gradient or targeting a previous location; hypothetically as a function of spatial memory rather than getting moment-to-moment guidance from an environmental, chemical field.
-In the latter case, also the similarly long-distance return events following prospecting may be considered a kind of occasional sally.
+Returning may then either imply swimming “up” the gradient or targeting a previous location per se; hypothetically as a function of spatial memory rather than getting moment-to-moment guidance from an environmental, chemical field.
 For a conceptual illustration of complex movement spanning the tactics-strategy gradient (parallel processing), see this post.

 Arai, M. 1991.
 Attraction of Aurelia and Aequorea to prey.
 Hydrobiologia 216:363–366.